 6. Veeqo

-Veeqo is an all-in-one order management system with 21+ integrations.
+Veeqo is an all-in-one OMS with 21+ integrations.
 It lets you automate workflows based on triggers like delivery option, value, or weight, and streamline fulfillment with automatic inventory updates, digital picking, built-in shipping, and return management.
 Brands like Mirror Deco, TCO, and Indigo Herbs rely on Veeqo for smooth order processing.

 - Best for: Brands with shipping-heavy workflows